ThasianX/Foldable-And-Expandable-List-SwiftUI/README.md

 Also, make sure to check out [TimePrints](https://github.com/ThasianX/TimePrints), an app that I'm almost done working on that utilizes this foldable scrolling animations as well as other slick SwiftUI animations.

 **The animation is actually much smoother if you run it yourself.
-The gif just makes it look so fast and shaky**
+Also, I have added a `How this Works` below**
 <p align="center"><img src="demonstration.gif" height="800"/></p>

 ## How this works